AI/ML System Design Interview — Design & Architecture

 Key Points for System Design at Principal Level

-- Principal-level system design goes beyond components and arrows — you're expected to discuss consistency models, failure domains, capacity planning, and cost optimization
+- Principal-level system design goes beyond components and arrows.
+You're expected to discuss consistency models, failure domains, capacity planning, and cost optimization.

-- Proactively address cross-cutting concerns without being prompted: observability, security, compliance, multi-region, disaster recovery, and cost
+- Proactively address cross-cutting concerns without being prompted: observability, security, compliance, multi-region, disaster recovery, and cost.

-- Make explicit trade-off decisions and explain your reasoning — 'I'm choosing eventual consistency here because the business can tolerate a 5-second delay for a 10x throughput improvement'
+- Make explicit trade-off decisions and explain your reasoning: 'I'm choosing eventual consistency here because the business can tolerate a 5-second delay for a 10x throughput improvement.'

 - Consider the operational lifecycle: how is this system deployed, monitored, debugged, upgraded, and eventually decommissioned?

-- Discuss organizational implications — how many teams own this system, what are the on-call responsibilities, and how does the architecture map to team boundaries?
+- Discuss organizational implications.
+How many teams own this system, what are the on-call responsibilities, and how does the architecture map to team boundaries?

 Evaluation Criteria for System Design at Principal Level